Clement Railroad Hotel Museum: Dickson County industries

 The Dickson County History exhibit tells the story of the iron ore industry in the county as well as highlighting each of the incorporated communities: Burns, Charlotte, Slayden, Vanleer, White Bluff, and Dickson.
 Interpretive panels introduce visitors to the utopian community of Ruskin and Promise Land, a community founded by freed blacks.

 Dickson Model Railroad display

 The Dickson Model Railroad Club has partnered with the Clement Railroad Hotel Museum to establish a permanent display of model trains, landscaping, and buildings.
-The display is manned by volunteer "engineers" who maintain the trains as well as both entertain and educate visitors in the art of model railroading.
+The display is staffed by volunteer "engineers" who maintain the trains as well as both entertain and educate visitors in the art of model railroading.
 This exhibit recreates the Dickson Rail-yard during the 1920s and 1930s.

 Governor Clement

 On the second floor of the museum, three exhibits on Governor Clement can be found.
 Visitors will follow Clement from his early days in Dickson to his gubernatorial campaigns in the 1952, 1954, and 1962.
 Guests will learn about Clement's many accomplishments; including his actions desegregating Tennessee, supporting the Civil Rights Movement, providing free textbooks for Tennessee school children and the establishment of the South's first community college system, establishment of the state's first department of mental health, and the expansion of roads through the Interstate system in Tennessee.

 The property was listed on the National Register of Historic Places in 1990 as Halbrook Hotel.